Tel: 01234 720801

 Thin or drop crotch cut the largest branches in the lower part of the tree, but leave the small ones intact.
 This should provide enough clearance for a year because the branch will often spring upward after removing branches from the tips.

-If necessary we would remove all branches back to the trunk one or more years later.
+If necessary we would remove all branches back to the trunk one, or more, year later.

 Raising the canopy on trees with large diameter low branches can initiate trunk decay if these large branches are removed.
 So to prevent this we would recommend thinning them reducing their length with drop crotch cuts instead of removing them completely.